 "he's a lot smarter than his public statements, which are extremely conciliatory to concentrated power and big business".

+Well.
+Is he the sleeper candidate?
+Is he?
+Damn right he is.
 This is for a few of my fellow Crinchers here who are all up on the J-Eds tip.
 Well guys, here you go.
 I'm posting about John Edwards.
 I must admit though, and I've had this discussion within the circle of Crinch Pin bloggers, that there is something to this John Edwards thing lately.
 I have been noticing how little attention he has been getting and commenting on how this mudslinging between Obama and Hitlery has really been quietly working to Edwards' advantage.
 He seems to have taken on a new tone lately: a little more angry, and little more ballsy, and a lot less bullshit.
 Maybe he has been taken off of the establishment's list of "potential puppets" and is finally fighting back against those on the insider track.
 We know that at one point John Edwards was a darling for the establishment, being essentially chosen as the VP candidate by the Bilderberg Group at their 2004 meeting.
+So it's still too early to tell what's really might be going on behind closed doors, but from a glance, it looks like Edwards is NOT being pushed by the machine any longer, and just maybe he's starting to fight back.
+Hey, he's not known for making great initial decisions (see Iraq War vote) but we can all agree that he has taken a knack for owning up to his mistakes later (see mistaken Iraq War vote admission).

 This is great.
 Presidential Candidate Ron Paul, appearing yesterday on Fox News morning show Fox and Friends, has an interesting take on the recent story revolving around Mike Huckabee's "cross ad".
 He evens drops one of my favorite quotes by Sinclair Lewis.